c-thao/cecs-328/RedBlack Tree/README.md

 # RedBlack Tree
-This lab covers the design of a special binary search tree called a RedBlack tree.
+This lab covers the design and implementation of a special binary search tree called a RedBlack tree.
+The lab uses the RedBlack tree object to store data of baseball players and their homeruns.